nebrius/react-strapped/README.md

 ### Is React Strapped React Server Components friendly?

 Yes, ish.
 Recoil Bootstrap works just fine with React Server Components.
-Each server component that fetches bootstrap data can be assigned its own `<BootstrapRoot>` to contain that component tree's bootstrap data.
+Each server component that fetches bootstrap data can be assigned its own Provider to contain that component tree's bootstrap data.

 The catch is that hooks cannot be used inside of React Server Components, meaning that React Strapped is limited to client-only components.
 React Strapped includes a `use client` directive in its implementation to force code that uses them to also be client-only.